 Here are possible reasons your date went radio silent.

-Introducing Health's column, Why Would Someone Do That?
-Here, psych experts decipher the reasons behind the most puzzling human behavior mysteries.
+This is the latest article in Health's column, But Why?
+Here, experts decipher the psychological reasons behind puzzling human behavior mysteries.

 A friend called me in confusion, verging on alarm.
 She was in the early stages of a new relationship.
 They met at a bar; they had gone on a few dates and spent a late night or two texting.
 Then the woman whom my friend initially really liked stopped responding to texts.
 Emails went unanswered, social media fell silent, phone calls dropped into the black hole of voicemail.
 My friend was concerned—had something happened to her?
 Was she in trouble?
 Then the woman popped up on Instagram posting a photo from a dinner party, and all became clear—my friend had been ghosted.